MicrosoftDocs/patterns-practices/patterns-practices/reference/iconfirmnavigationrequest-confirmnavigationrequest-method-mspp-regions.md

 Remarks
 -------

-<span id="remarksToggle"></span> Implementors of this method do not need to invoke the callback before this method is completed, but they must ensure the callback is eventually invoked.
+ Implementors of this method do not need to invoke the callback before this method is completed, but they must ensure the callback is eventually invoked.

 See Also
 --------